DDMAL/e2e-omr-documentation/index.md

 of a page or a few pages in the [Music Encoding Initiative (MEI)](https://music-encoding.org) format, you'll need the following materials:

-1. High quality images of the manuscript pages;
+1. High-quality images of the manuscript pages;
     * For instructions on obtaining images, consult the [tutorial section on IIIF]({{ "/tutorial/iiif-manifest" | prepend:site.baseurl }}).
 2. Computational models trained to detect score elements in this kind of manuscript: staff lines, text, and music symbols.
     * Consult the [tutorial section on document analysis]({{ "/tutorial/document-analysis" | prepend:site.baseurl }})